kaminiwalunj/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

     *What day is 01/01/2025?*

 > **Note**: The logic in the application is deliberately simple, and has a number of limitations.
 For example, when getting the time, only a restricted set of cities is supported and daylight savings time is ignored.
-The goal is to see an example of a typical pattern for using Language Understanding in which your application must:
+The goal is to see an example of a typical pattern for using Language Service in which your application must:
 >
 >   1. Connect to a prediction endpoint.
 >   2. Submit an utterance to get a prediction.